moliver28/research-handbook/content/handbook/security/root-cause-analysis.md

 ## Why do a RCA for S1 vulnerabilities?

-It's important to learn from our past mistakes in order to prevent the same or similar `~"severity::1"` issues from repeating in the future.
+It's important to learn from our past mistakes in order to prevent the same or similar {{< label name="severity::1" color="#cc0000" >}} issues from repeating in the future.
 The expectation is that we can both identify and address the root problem as well as discover other similar attack vectors related to the root cause.

 ## Initiating an RCA

-After a `~"severity::1"` security issue has been resolved, an RCA should be initiated by [opening an issue using the RCA template](https://gitlab.com/gitlab-com/gl-security/rcas/-/issues/new?issuable_template=RCA) in the [RCAs](https://gitlab.com/gitlab-com/gl-security/rcas) project.
+After a {{< label name="severity::1" color="#cc0000" >}} security issue has been resolved, an RCA should be initiated by [opening an issue using the RCA template](https://gitlab.com/gitlab-com/gl-security/rcas/-/issues/new?issuable_template=RCA) in the [RCAs](https://gitlab.com/gitlab-com/gl-security/rcas) project.

 Due date is automatically set to 30 days.